-Standard 4: Assessment of Learning Outcomes
+Standard 13: Assessment of Holistic Learning Outcomes

 Key Actions